 In addition, Epson offers free Extra CareSM Home Service.
 In the unlikely event of an equipment failure, you won't have to wait for your unit to be repaired.
-Instead, Epson will ship you a replacement unit anywhere in the United States or Canada, usually via overnight delivery.
+Instead, Epson will ship you a replacement unit anywhere in the United States or Canada.
 See your Extra Care Home Service brochure for details.

-To register, simply fill out the registration card that came with your projector and mail it to Epson.
-Or you can register online at www.epson.com/webreg.
+To register, simply follow the registration instructions on the CD, or register online at www.epson.com/webreg.
 Registering also lets you receive special updates on new accessories, products, and service.